Chariton the Confessor: Sources

 We know about his vita from the 6th-century "Life of Chariton", written by an anonymous monk, which holds elements supported by modern archaeological excavations.

 Early life

 Chariton was a native of Iconium in the Byzantine province of Lycaonia.
-Under the reign of Emperor Aurelian (270-275) he was tortured and came close to become a martyr during a persecution against Christians.
+Under the reign of Emperor Aurelian (270–275) he was tortured during a persecution against Christians.
 Released from prison after Aurelian's death, he regretted not having died as a martyr.

 Pharan near Jerusalem

 After his release in 275, during a pilgrimage to Jerusalem and other holy places, Chariton was abducted by bandits and brought to a cave in the Pharan Valley (upper Wadi Qelt).
 The traditional account states that his abductors died by drinking wine that was poisoned by a snake.
 Chariton decided to remain a hermit in the cave after this miraculous death of his abductors.
 There he built a church and established a monastery, the first one of the lavra type.